 Porcelain gallbladder might be a rare condition, but its potential implications are serious.
 While it’s not always associated with noticeable symptoms, its link to gallbladder cancer emphasizes the importance of understanding and managing this condition.
 As with any medical condition, early detection and appropriate management are key to maintaining optimal health.

-Dr Amita Jain is one of the most experienced and highly skilled general and laparoscopic surgeons in Delhi and India.
-Known for her exceptional surgical precision and patient-first approach, she offers expert care across a wide range of procedures, using both open and minimally invasive techniques to ensure faster recovery and better outcomes.
-Dr Amita Jain holds 28 plus years of rich experience in Trauma and General Laparoscopic Surgeries (including Gallbladder stone removal, appendix removal, hernia repair surgery, piles and fissure surgeries).
-She was the Professor Surgery of at the Army College of Medical Sciences.
-In 1994 she was commissioned as Surgeon under the United Nations Mission in Congo.
+Dr Amita Jain has successfully performed a wide range of complex general surgeries, including both open and minimally invasive procedures, with a strong focus on trauma care, onco-surgical techniques, and reconstructive surgeries.
+Her areas of specialisation include (including Gallbladder stone removalappendix removalhernia repair surgerypiles and fissure surgeries).
+She was the Professor of Surgery at the Army College of Medical Sciences and Base Hospital, Delhi Cantt.
+In 1994, she was commissioned asa Surgeon under the United Nations Mission in Congo.
 From 2020 to 2022, she worked with Bansals Hospital.
-Currently, Dr Amita Jain is the Sr. General and Laparoscopic Surgeon at Rainbow Children Hospitals, Malviya Nagar, Delhi.
+Currently, Dr Amita Jain is the Senior General and Laparoscopic Surgeon at Rainbow Children Hospitals (Malviya Nagar, Delhi)Artemis Lite: Multi-Speciality Care Hospital (New Friends Colony, New Delhi) and at Rosewalk – Luxury Maternity Hospital in Delhi (Panchsheel Park, Delhi)

 Call Us at +(91) 882-6615301